fastworkco/challenge-shop-list/README.md

 To get started:
 1. Fork this repository
-2. Navigate to the `product-list-challenge` folder
+2. Navigate to the `challenge` folder
 3. Begin working on your implementation
 4. When complete, submit your work via pull request